BUFFALO — A law allowing undocumented immigrants access to obtain driver’s license has been upheld in federal court.

 “It is apparent Plaintiff disagrees with the Green Light Law,” Wolford wrote in her decision.
 “But the mere disagreement with a duly-enacted state statute does not entitle anyone — even an elected official — to seek intervention from a federal court.”

-Wolford said that Kearns was not the right person to challenge the law because he did not prove any suffering he would experience due to Green Light.
+Wolford said Kearns was not the right person to challenge the law because he did not prove any suffering he would experience due to Green Light.

 Attorney General Letitia James has consistently argued that the law is beneficial to the public safety and has strong legal grounding.